LauraMaddaluno/CV/README.md

 ## Hobbies

+I really enjoy using my creativity and my hands to bring projects to life.
-I love to bake and I am very proud of my bread an pizza
+I love to bake and I am very proud of my bread an pizza, but [here](https://lauramaddaluno.github.io/product-landing-page/) you can see some of my cakes.